Stainton (near Kendal): Historical monuments

-2011 Occupation Roles
+Demographics

+Occupations

+This table shows the occupation roles of the population of Stainton in the year 1881 for males (blue) and females (orange).
+Other than the unidentified jobs, there was a high proportion of workers in the agricultural and animals sector.

+The second largest sector is domestic which is dominated by females at 23, compared to only two males.

 In the 2011 census the recorded number of economically active people in the parish was 226 and of those, 146 were economically active.

 With this table it is possible to compare the 1881 occupation statistics with those of 2011.
 As the 1881 graph shows the most significant occupations other than the unknown ones were agriculture and domestic.
-In 1881 it is highly likely the parish would have been surrounded by farmland and there may not have been as many opportunities available as there would have been in 2011.
 The largest sector in 2011 was professionals and associate professionals which compared to only 4 in 1881 is a large expansion.
 This shows that over 130 years the dominant occupation roles have shifted from agriculture to professionals and also managers and directors.

-This might be due to improved transport links to larger cities and the demand for higher wages and a decrease in family run farms for a source of income.
-From studying the 2011 occupation statistics they suggest Stainton may have a slightly wealthy domain about it and also more of a middle aged to older aged population.
-The smallest sectors in 2011 were sales and administrative jobs, for example shop work or office work.
-This may be due to one person in a household earning a higher income so the other takes a more relaxed job role or because these types of jobs tend to have more flexible hours making it more suitable to fit around family life.
+Of those who were economically inactive, one was unemployed, seven of them are full-time students and 56 were retired.

 Education

-In the Parish of Stainton there are 255 members who are 16 and over.
+In the parish of Stainton there are 255 members who are 16 and over.
 As the Graph shows 219 of these have qualifications between level one and the highest level of qualification including apprenticeships.
-As the graph shows, 105 people who live in the village have gained a level four qualification which is the greatest percentage at 41.2% of the total number.
-This shows that some members of the village whether they are retired or not may have or had reasonable occupations due to their level of education.
-This can be backed up by looking at the occupation statistics in 2011 as 51.8% of the parish were managers/directors or in the professional sector.
+As the graph shows, 105 people who live in the village have gained a level four qualification which is the greatest percentage at 41.2% of the total number.Out of 255 people, 36 in the parish have no qualifications.

-Out of 255 people, 36 in the parish have no qualifications which could suggest that they didn't attend school or they didn't complete it.
-However it could also suggest that they may have lived their whole lives on a family run farm and taken over from previous generations.